 “No Romania, no Bulgaria, no Germany, no Europe and spit on my face and tell me go back to Turkey and was yelling on me and I didn’t understand what he was saying”.

-He was detained for about a day.
-While he was detained, he was not given any food or water.
+He was detained for approximately an entire day.
+While he was detained, he reports that he was not given any food or water.
 He explained, “I did ask them because I was so hungry and thirsty, and they didn’t give to me”.

 The respondent also explained that he did ask for asylum but he was told: “no asylum in here, go to Turkey”.
-The officers subsequently hit him very hard with a baton and kicked him with their feet.
+He reports that the officers subsequently hit him very hard with a baton and kicked him with their feet.
 “They were wearing that big military shoes” the respondent recounted, “they broke my ribs”.

-After the sun had set, in the evening, another car came and the respondent had to get in.
-He was beaten while doing so.
+After the sun had set, in the evening of the same day, another car came and the respondent had to get in.
+He reports being beaten while doing so.
 This car took the respondent to another detention site.
 He explained that there, he was put into a small space, which he described as ‘tight’.
 There were 5 officers dressed in black uniforms, with some wearing green jackets.

 The officers also searched the respondent and forced him to take off his pants, jackets and shoes, which were all checked thoroughly.
 The officers then ripped his jacket and one of them asked “where is the money?”, to which the respondent replied that it was taken by the officers in the first truck.
 This vehicle was the same type as the previous one.
-The respondent is not sure of the colour but it was dark, either black or dark green, and had “a small box inside” which he was put in, which can fit a maxium of three people at once.
+The respondent is not sure of the colour but it was dark, either black or dark green, and had “a small box inside” which he was put in, which he reports could fit a maximum of three people at one time.

-This truck had two officers dressed the same as the men in black and green jackets.
+The respondent describes that this truck had two officers dressed the same as the men in black with green jackets.
 The officers drove the respondent for 30 minutes until they stopped.
 The respondent remarked the driving was reckless again.

-When they arrived at the place, near Malko Tarnovo, the respondent was pulled from the truck and was hit “everywhere” on his body with batons.
-He was forced to take his shoes, socks and jacket off even though it was raining and very cold.
-The officers opened the door in a fence and the respondent was hit over his head and twice on his back with a baton and told to “go to Turkey” by the officers.
+When they arrived at the place, near Malko Tarnovo, the respondent reports being pulled from the truck and hit “everywhere” on his body with batons.
+He states that he was forced to take his shoes, socks and jacket off even though it was raining and very cold.
+The officers opened the door in a fence along the border and the respondent was reportedly hit over his head and twice on his back with a baton and told to “go to Turkey” by the officers.

-The respondent was then pushed into a dry drive where he explained he was winded from the force he was pushed.
+The respondent was then pushed into a dry drive where he explained he was winded from the force with which he was pushed.
 He walked for about an hour until he arrived at Şükrüpaşa.